Asadabad, Afghanistan: Mujahideen control

 The rebel Mujahideen later took over the town from the Soviets.
 Gulbuddin Hekmatyar's Hizb-e-Islami, one of the Peshawar Seven groups, had heavy influence in the area.
 Osama bin Laden also spent time in Asadabad.

 On 20 April 1991, the marketplace of Asadabad was hit by two Scud missiles, that killed 300 and wounded 500 inhabitants.
 Though the exact toll is unknown, these attacks resulted in heavy civilian casualties.
 The explosions destroyed the headquarters of Islamic leader Jamil al-Rahman, and killed a number of his followers.

 2001-2021 war

-In 2001 the War on Terror began with the invasion of Afghanistan, including Kunar Province.
+In 2001 the war on terror began with the invasion of Afghanistan, including Kunar Province.
 Forward Operating Base Camp Wright was set up a few kilometres south of Asadabad.
 According to an Army article, the camp was originally built by the Soviets.

 The city was captured by the Taliban on 14 August 2021, as part of the wider 2021 Taliban offensive.

 Climate

-Asadabad has a hot-summer mediterranean climate (Csa), bordering on a humid subtropical climate (Cfa) under the Köppen climate classification system.
+Asadabad has a humid subtropical climate (Cfa) under the Köppen climate classification system.
 The average annual temperature in Asadabad is 18.1 °C. About 960 mm of precipitation falls annually.